 Federally funded financial aid programs in the form of grants, loans, and work-study opportunities are available.
 Most Federal programs are designed for students with demonstrated financial need.
 The amount of a student’s demonstrated need is based on a calculation derived from a student’s FAFSA of the difference between what a student and his or her family can reasonably afford to contribute to the cost of attending college and the actual cost of attendance.
 Because the FAFSA is the basis of the calculation of need, all students must file a FAFSA prior to each year in which they wish to receive federal aid.
-Aid from Federal sources is renewable for up to ten semesters of full-time study as long as recipients meet specified minimum academic performance requirements.
+Aid from Federal sources is renewable for up to twelve semesters of full-time study as long as recipients meet specified minimum academic performance requirements.
 (See the “Satisfactory Academic Progress” section below.)

 Part-time work opportunities are also available to students through the Federal Work-Study program.
 Students must demonstrate financial need to receive funding through these programs, which allow students to work approximately 4 hours per week to earn money to use toward educational expenses.
 Students are paid the current state minimum wage.
 The College is careful to design work-study assignments so that they do not interfere with a student’s studies.

 Students without demonstrated need are eligible for loans through the unsubsidized Federal Direct Loan program.
-Maximum loan limits for unsubsidized loans are $2000 higher than the subsidized limits for each class level listed, while interest rates, and principal repayment terms and origination fees are the same as for the subsidized loan programs outlined above.
+Maximum loan limits for unsubsidized loans are $2,000 higher than the subsidized limits for each class level listed, while interest rates and principal repayment terms, and origination fees are the same as for the subsidized loan programs outlined above.
 The main difference between a subsidized loan and an unsubsidized loan is the Federal government does not cover students’ interest payments while they are enrolled in college on an unsubsidized loan.
-A student can pay back interest on a quarterly or semi-annual basis, or can elect to defer interest payments until after college.
+A student can pay back interest on a quarterly or semi-annual basis or can elect to defer interest payments until after college.
 If interest payments are deferred, the interest will be capitalized, which means the interest is added to the principal loan amount.
 Early principal repayment is allowed on either type without penalty.

 Federal Direct PLUS (Parent) Loans are also available to parents of undergraduate students to assist with college financing.
 Maximum loan levels vary, and loans are only made to parents without adverse credit histories.
 If a parent is denied a PLUS loan, the student may borrow up to $4,000 or $5,000 in additional funds (depending on grade level) through the unsubsidized Federal Direct Student Loan program.
-Families are not required to demonstrate financial need to receive funding through the PLUS loan program.
+Families are not required to demonstrate the financial need to receive funding through the PLUS loan program.

 To retain their Federal aid, part-time students must meet the same credit hour and grade point average requirements as full-time students.
-The financial aid office will assess their progress in meeting credit hour requirements by pro-rating the number of hours in which they are enrolled as a percentage of the minimum credit hour requirement for full-time status, and extending the time allowable for degree completion by a proportionate amount.
+The financial aid office will assess their progress in meeting credit hour requirements by pro-rating the number of hours in which they are enrolled as a percentage of the minimum credit hour requirement for full-time status and extending the time allowable for degree completion by a proportionate amount.
 For further details concerning the financial aid eligibility of part-time students, please contact the financial aid office.